Root Causes

 4. TSH (perhaps also with total or free T4)

-Occasionally, I also see vitamin D and B12 ordered, and sometimes hormones like estradiol, progesterone, and testosterone though this isn’t very common.
+Occasionally, I also see vitamins D and B12 ordered, and sometimes hormones like estradiol, progesterone, and testosterone although this isn’t very common.

 In contrast, the standard annual panel I want to see on all of my patients includes over 30 panels and markers, and those additional tests can provide some seriously helpful insight (especially when the results are also evaluated from a functional perspective)!